-The tax is levied on the transfer of property to heirs or beneficiaries after an individual dies.
-The relationship of the decedent to the individual receiving the property determines the class of the transfer, and fixes the applicable exemption from taxation as well as the tax rate.

-Since 1997, the succession tax is being reduced in increments, and ultimately will be repealed in 2005.
-For more information on the phaseout of the Connecticut succession tax, request a copy of Special Notice 95(18), 1995 Legislative Changes Affecting the Succession and Transfer Taxes and the Estate Tax.
+The succession tax is levied on the transfer of property to heirs or beneficiaries after an individual dies.
+The relationship of the decedent to the individual receiving the property determines the class of the transfer and the applicable exemption from taxation as well as the tax rate.
+The succession tax is being reduced in increments, and ultimately will be repealed in 2008.
+For more information on the phaseout of the Connecticut succession tax, request a copy of Special Notice 2003(13), 2003 Legislation Affecting the Succession Tax.
 See How to Get Additional Forms and Publications on Page 5.

-A credit is allowed on a succession tax return in the amount of gift tax imposed and paid on Form CT-709, Connecticut Gift Tax Return, for taxable gifts that are includable in the gross taxable estate of the donor.
+A credit is allowed on a succession tax return in the amount of gift tax imposed and paid on Form CT-709, Connecticut Gift Tax Return, for taxable gifts includable in the gross taxable estate of the donor.